AaronGullickson/final_project_gender_gap/README.md

 For both questions, I want you to also account for the control variables of age, nativity, highest degree received, and number of own children in the household.

 For this topic we will use data from the Current Population Survey (CPS) to compare the hourly wages of men and women in the US workforce.
 The data were collected in March of 2017.
 The data are provided as a an RData file in the input directory of this repository.
-The input directory also includes a PDF file with more information about the dataset and the variables that i contains.
+The input directory also includes README with more information about the dataset and the variables that it contains.

 ## Performing the analysis and producing the report

-You can use either a separate script or an R Markdown file to perform your analysis, but the ultimate report should be written up using an R Markdown file.
-This R Markdown file should be knitted to a PDF file which you will upload to the Canvas site.
-You should also be sure to commit and push your final code and results back to GitHub.
+You can use either a separate script or an R Markdown file to perform your analysis, but the ultimate report should be written up using the `report.Rmd` R Markdown file.
+This R Markdown file should be knitted to an html fileYou should also be sure to commit and push your final code and results back to GitHub.
+When you are done with the project, open a new issue and summon me with the `@AaronGullickson` tag for evaluation.
 I will be evaluating both your written work and the analysis itself.

-The report will typically be around 5-7 pages including figures and tables.
 The report should have the following format:

 - **Introduction**: state the research question (in your own words).
 This is also a good place to indicate why this is an interesting research question.
 Use your sociological imagination here.
 - **Data and methods**: describe the data (where it came from, how variables were constructed, how big the sample is, etc.).
 You may use the report provided on each dataset to help craft this description, but **you must describe it in your own words**.
 You should include graphical presentations of the distribution of the dependent variable and the critical independent variable(s).